Connect Global Mission Trip Tips.

 - Turn off your cellular data.
 There’s usually a very hefty fee for roaming outside the country, even if you’re not making calls, the data will need to be turned off or your phone may keep trying to find reception and charge you for that.
 We will have a team phone on which we will take turns using if necessary, to check in with family.

 - Bring a Flashlight.
-Because of the lack of electricity, this would be a great option.
+We suggest this because of the unreliability of electricity.
 At night especially, getting to the bathroom and back to bed is a challenge in a new, dark place.
 Bring your light with you.

 - Please plan to only bring One piece of Luggage, plus a personal bag.
-There is not a lot space once we get to our destination, and transportation while in country is also very tight, so it’s best if you are able to carry only the absolute necessities.
-If you think you need more room, call us and run the scenario by us.
-Thanks
+There is not a lot of space once we get to our destination, and transportation while in the country is also very tight, so it’s best if you are able to carry only the absolute necessities.
+If you think you need more room, please call us and run the scenario by us.
+Thank You.

 - Pack Lightly.
-We all have our list of required travel “necessities”, but I’d like to ask that you do your very best to pare down that list for this trip.
+We all have our own list of required travel “necessities”, but I’d like to ask that you do your very best to pare down your list for this trip.
 One thing to be sure and not cut from your list, underwear.
-Oh yes I did just say that… because someone did forget…Once.
+Oh yes, I did just say that… because someone did forget…Once.
 Don’t let this happen to you.

 - Pack an extra set of clothes in your carry-on bag.
-This is somewhat optional, but would fall into the required field pretty quickly if our luggage gets lost buy the airline.
+This is somewhat optional but would fall into the required field pretty quickly if our luggage gets lost by the airline.
 Think about it.

 - Clothes to bring.
 We are going to be outside most days and even when we are inside it will still be HOT.
 Pack clothes you will be comfortable in the heat with.
 Please keep in mind that we as a team want to dress modestly.
 When we are out in the town, please no revealing tanks or short shorts.
 Guys wear pants to church, preferably khaki type, but at least jeans without holes, and nice shirts.
 Ladies feel free to wear dresses but not required.

 - Bring snacks.
 Traveling abroad is fun, but eating in a foreign country can sometimes become a task.
-The food provided is very good, and prepared by the pastors family, but sometimes you may want to eat “lightly + politely” at the dinner table, then just snack later.
+The food provided is very good and prepared by locals and we choose places we've been to before for safety, even still, there may be times you may want to eat “lightly + politely” at the dinner table, then just snack later.
 Bring small snacks that will fit nicely in your carry on and that will be filling.